CMCC Web Site Privacy Statement

 In order to provide you with the best possible content and services that match your interests, the cmcc.ca site has relationships with many highly qualified service providers who host databases and provide applications on behalf of CMCC.
-Due to our service provider relationships, your personal information may be stored in a foreign country where it may be accessible to law enforcement and national security authorities of that jurisdiction.
+Due to our service provider relationships, your personal information may be processed and/stored in a foreign country where it may be accessible to law enforcement and national security authorities of that jurisdiction.

 CMCC may also be required by law enforcement or judicial authorities here in Canada to provide information on individual users to the appropriate governmental authorities.

 How can you access or edit your information?